anandy07/movie-recommendation-System/README.md

 ├── Movie_Recommender.ipynb # Jupyter Notebook for preprocessing
 ├── requirements.txt       # Python dependencies
 └── README.md
-📸 Sample UI
-Add your screenshot here if you have one.

-✅ Example Movies You Can Try
-Inception

-Avatar

-The Dark Knight

-Interstellar

-Titanic

 ✨ Future Ideas
 Add filters for genre, year, or language.